Asian markets sink with Wall St as rate fears grow ahead of Fed

 Traders will also be keeping an eye on policy decisions by central banks in Britain, Switzerland, Sweden and Norway.

-The Bank of Japan is also a major event, with officials in Tokyo recently hinting it could begin drifting away from its long-running ultra-loose policy put in place to kickstart the economy.
+The Bank of Japan is also in focus, with officials in Tokyo recently hinting it could begin drifting away from its long-running ultra-loose policy put in place to kickstart the economy.

 Pressure has been building on officials to act as the yen continues to weaken and inflation pushes higher.